Code-the-Dream-School/python-essentials-v1/lessons/12MorePythonSkills.md

 ## **10.4 Declaring Custom Classes in Python**

 Just about everything in Python is an object, which is an instance of a class.
 Most of the Python libraries you have used so far are implemented as collections of classes.
-You need to be able to declare your own classes, so that you can minimize code repetition by implenting capabilites once for collections of objects that share the same set of attributes and methods.
+You need to be able to declare your own classes, so that you can minimize code repetition by implementing capabilites once for collections of objects that share the same set of attributes and methods.
 Each such object is an instance of the class.
 You declare them as follows:

 ```Python
 class Dog: